 END OF Work and money

-If you have ever applied for credit then you have a credit history or credit report.
+If you've ever applied for credit, then you'll have a credit history or credit report.

-If there is a credit default listed on your credit report, credit providers may choose not to provide you with credit or you may find that the cost of credit is more expensive for you because of your credit history.
-For example, if you have a bad credit history, you may be charged a higher interest rate on the basis that there is a higher risk that the loan will not be repaid.
+If there's a credit default listed on your credit report, credit providers may choose not to provide you with credit or you may find the cost of credit is more expensive for you because of your credit history.
+For example, if you have a bad credit history, you may be charged a higher interest rate on the basis there is a higher risk the loan will not be repaid.

 Your credit report contains information used to identify you (eg name, date of birth and address) and information about your credit history.